How To Detect A Gas Leak From Stove

 An unusual spike in gas bills is one of the best ways to detect a gas leak in your kitchen.
 Thus, we suggest you compare the previous month’s statement with the current one to see the spike in the amount.
 If you notice unusual points, call for professionals immediately.

-Well, if you’re a novice who doesn’t know how to detect a gas leak, we suggest you try a soap-water test to check for a leak.
+If you’re a novice who doesn’t know how to detect a gas leak, we suggest you try a soap-water test to check for a leak.
 Though it may sound like an old wives’ tale, this method may help detect a household gas leak.

 A gas leak can trigger respiratory issues and cause explosions if left untreated.
 We are sure nobody wants that to happen.
 It is crucial to identify a gas leak in the initial stages.